itzikb/ansible-devstack/README.md

 # ansible-devstack

-Provision a VM (As a default Ubuntu 20.04) and install a devstack inside the VM using libivrt
+Provision a VM (As a default Ubuntu 20.04) and install a devstack inside the VM using libivrton a local machine

+The primary use is to have a local Openstack setup so that you can develop tests or openstack itself.
+There are two ansible roles: provision and devstack:
+**provision** - To create a VM
+**devstack** - To install devstack on the provided VM

 ### prerequisites
 The vkhitrin.libguestfs collection should be installed